 TIP: I often make this pizza with roasted vegetables instead of the tomato mixture.
 I just slice red, yellow, orange, & green peppers, onions, and portabella mushrooms and then roast them until tender.
 Then just follow the rest of the instructions, substituting the roasted veggies for the tomatoes.
 Use whatever veggies you prefer.
 Delicious!

 TIP: Here is another great tip to try when having any kind of pizza at home.
-We have a lot of great pizza places where we live, so we order pizza for take-out every other week.
 We were made aware of this while on a trip to Italy.
 All of the restaurants in Italy served their pizza with balsamic vinegar.
 We tried both the white and brown balsamic vinegar, but prefer the white because it is a little milder.
 So now we always have balsamic vinegar to dip our pizza into.
 Try it!
 You may be surprised as to how good it really is!

 P. S. Make sure to leave your comments.
 I love hearing all of your ideas too!